Shiv1431/AppointmentBooking/README.md

 # AppointmentBooking

 In backend folder:
-create .env folder in which assign your values
+create .env folder in which you assign your values

 PORT=
 MONGO_URL=